 — Edoardo Catemario

-Bradley Johnson began playing Guitar at age 7 and started taking lessons from Nicholas Powlesland.
+Described by Grammy award winning Classical Guitarist, David Russell, as a Guitarist of ‘outstanding talent’ - Bradley Johnson is a young virtuoso currently based in London.
+He began playing Guitar at age 7 and started taking lessons from Nicholas Powlesland.
 After experimenting with a multitude of styles, he finally decided to specialize in Classical Guitar and soon after enrolled at the Royal Northern College of Music to study with Craig Ogden in 2013.

 Showing great promise upon the inception of his studies, he soon began performing regularly, representing the RNCM in both Solo and Chamber ensembles - performing at venues such as the Bridgewater Hall, Liverpool University, Leeds College of Music, Buxton Festival as well as participating in masterclasses with artists and teachers such as Zoran Dukic, Ricardo Gallen, Jose Antonio Escobar, Elena Papandreou and Gordon Crosskey.

-During 2015, he was awarded First Prize for the Ivor Mairants Guitar Award, which led to a performance at the International Guitar Research Conference (IGRC) at the University of Surrey the following year.
+During 2015, he was awarded First Prize for the Ivor Mairants Guitar Award, which led to a performance representing the Worshipful Company of Musicians in the International Guitar Research Conference at the University of Surrey the following year.
 Soon after, this led to a placement onto the European Guitar Teacher’s Association’s (EGTA) ‘Young Performer’s Platform’.

 Bradley graduated from the Royal Northern College of Music with First Class Honours in 2017.